 Windows Server 2022 will be generally available later this year.
 It includes what Microsoft has called “secure core,” a term it has already used for PCs running Windows 10.
 Secure Core uses Trusted Platform Module (TPM) 2.0 for a hardware root of trust; Credential Guard, which stores secrets using virtualization for an isolated process; and Hypervisor-Protected Code Integrity (HVCI), which verifies the kernel code before executing it (again using virtualization) to isolate the verification code.

-SMB on QUIC, AES-256 encoding
+SMB over QUIC, AES-256 encryption

 The latest WAC uses HTTP/2 for improved performance.
 Azure File Sync, we are promised, is a “much more reliable experience”.

 Microsoft’s platform is still largely built on Windows Server, despite the fact that Azure now runs more Linux VMs than Windows.
-However, a new release of Windows Server is no longer the big news it once was, and the company prefers to talk about its Azure cloud; and many of the new features are designed to integrate with Azure or (like the improved Windows containers) to run on Azure.
+However, a new release of Windows Server is no longer the big news it once was, and the company prefers to talk about its Azure cloud; and many of the new features are designed to integrate with Azure or (like the enhanced Windows containers) to run on Azure.

 Despite this, the company has been consistent in providing new Windows Server releases every three years or so, and continues to make strides in simplifying management, removing dependency on the server’s desktop GUI, and removing of the operating system so that most functions are optional components.